A DVB Analyzer

 here" syndrome.
 Every available program on the market is just not

-exactly what I want/need.
+exactly what I want/need, or to expensive.
 So the only solution is to make it

 myself.
 Also this is a great way to study different aspects of DVB,